UCEAP offers two summer programs across Europe where students can satisfy part of UCLA’s introductory physics series.

 Info Sessions

-During the first week of January, we held an informal conversation with Summer 2022 participants for Bruins to receive first-hand experience and feedback from these programs.
-Prospective students heard about study/travel tips and more about life/food/housing abroad.
+We will host an informal conversation with previous participants for you to receive first-hand experience and feedback from these programs.
+Prospective students will hear about study/travel tips and more about life/food/housing abroad.

-Step 3: Receive your Nomination – The IEO will then review your application to ensure you meet the eligibility criteria.
-Provided you meet and maintain the eligibility requirements, there is no reason why you shouldn’t receive a nomination.
-You will receive your program nomination via email by the end of January.
-Once you receive your nomination, you will have secured a spot on your respective program!
+Step 3: Receive your Acceptance – The IEO will then review your application to ensure you meet the eligibility criteria.
+Provided you meet and maintain the eligibility requirements, there is no reason why you shouldn’t be accepted into the program.
+You will receive your campus approval notification via email, by the end of February.

 FAQ